wwylab/DeMixT/DeMixT_0.1/README.md

 devtools:::install_github("wwylab/DeMixT/DeMixT_0.1")

 DeMixT enables the feature of parallel computing using OpenMP.
-If OpenMP has not been installed, you can still install DeMixT but without parallel computing feature.
-Please download and install OpenMP if you want to use enable this feature.
-To learn how to install OpenMP, please check the file How to install OpenMP.docx.
+If OpenMP has not been installed, you can still install and use DeMixT but without parallel computing feature.
+Please download and install OpenMP if you want to enable the feature.
+To learn more about how to install OpenMP, please check the file "How to install OpenMP.docx".